 Our test system pulled sustained 255W under synthetic load running CPU-Z & MSI Kombustor simultaneously for period of 6-hours.

-We used Destiny 2 for our gaming test as this game pushes both CPU & GPU the hardest out of the games we’ve tested.
-Under gaming load, the avg system powerdraw was 200W with occasional peak of 220W.
+We used Destiny 2 for our gaming test as this game pushes both CPU & GPU fairly well.
+Under gaming load, the average system power draw was 200W, with occasional peaks of 220W.
 It’s worth noting that a good power supply should have no problems operating at full load for its rated lifetime.